Swansea City: 'We've pulled others into relegation battle' - Clement

 Sigurdsson earns Clement's praise

-Sigurdsson struck Swansea's winner after Shane Long replied to Mawson's opener and Clement praised the player who sealed victory.
+Sigurdsson struck Swansea's winner after Shane Long replied to Mawson's opener and Clement praised the Icelandic midfielder.

 "Gylfi has fantastic delivery at set-plays and he produced a wonderful finish after good work from Luciano Narsingh, who made an instant impact," said Clement.